BlueDotBrigade/ears-syntax-vscode/README.md

 ### Code Completion

 - Use intelligent snippets to quickly insert EARS patterns, such as "When [trigger], the system shall [response]."

+### Markdown Compatible

+- Use both EARS and Markdown syntax within the same document.

 ## Installation

 1. Open VS Code.